Mold Removal in Branford, CT Connecticut 6405

 Call 1-888-217-6019 now.

-1. The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if you don't detect anything, you know it's there.
+Even if you can't detect anything, you know it's there.

-2. Visual Microbial Growth.
-Dark splotches on the ceilings, walls, floors, or baseboards.
-Spots in the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
-Dark spots or dark brown or black mold in the walls may be a sign of cracks or burst pipe behind the wall.
-This may be an incipient leak, but the damage can only get worse.
+2. visible microbial growth.
+Dark splotches on the ceilings, walls floors or baseboards.
+Spots in the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
+Dark spots or the appearance of brown or black mold in the walls may suggest a cracked or burst pipe that is hidden behind the drywall.
+This may be a slow leak, but the damage can only increase.

-3. Soft moist areas on the Floors, Walls or Ceiling.
-This may suggest that there is microbial growth may be present.
-The mold may not be visible yet but it may be hiding behind the drywall, on the supportive studs, under floors, or in the attic of your home.
+3. Soft Moist Spots on the floors, walls or Ceiling.
+This could suggest that the microbial growth is present.
+Mold may appear invisible yet but it may be behind the drywall or on the supportive studs, under flooring, or in the ceiling of your home.

 4. Sudden Unexplained illness.
-The constant headaches, coughing or nausea or being sick only at home or in certain spaces.
-These persistent allergy-type symptoms may indicate mold may be present.
-The four groups that are most vulnerable to the effects of mold are:
+The constant headaches, coughing, nausea or being sick only in home or in certain spaces.
+These symptoms that persist may indicate mold may be present.
+The four groups that are most vulnerable to mold-related illnesses are:

 • Children